dbbs-lab/bsb-core/docs/topology/regions.rst

 List of builtin regions
 =======================

-The BSB provides an implemented :class:`stack <.topology.regions.Stack>` type region that allows you to create a stack of partitions.
+The BSB provides an implemented :class:`stack <.topology.region.Stack>` type region that allows you to create a stack of partitions.